 Johns Hopkins SAIS and the Department of International Relations at Tsinghua University in Beijing, one of China’s top universities, offer a groundbreaking dual-degree program.
 Tsinghua’s president recently welcomed the first cohort and admissions are now open for the second.
 Each cohort will have roughly an equal number of Chinese and non-Chinese students.

-Students spend the first academic year at Tsinghua and then three semesters at SAIS in Washington, DC (Fall/Spring/Fall).
-As with all dual-degree arrangements, students have the opportunity to complete SAIS MA requirements in three instead of four semesters, but both degrees are conferred only when all requirements are met at both schools.
-After completion of these requirements, students will be awarded a Master of Arts degree from Johns Hopkins-SAIS and a Master of Law degree and graduation certificate from Tsinghua.
+Students spend the first academic year at Tsinghua and then three semesters at Johns Hopkins SAIS in Washington, DC (Fall/Spring/Fall).
+As with all dual-degree arrangements, students have the opportunity to complete the school's MA requirements in three instead of four semesters, but both degrees are conferred only when all requirements are met at both schools.
+After completion of these requirements, students will be awarded a Master of Arts degree from Johns Hopkins SAIS and a Master of Law degree and graduation certificate from Tsinghua.

 This dual-degree program combines the qualities of two world-class institutions to provide an enriched and expansive experience featuring different perspectives on international relations and global affairs.
 The goal is to equip students with a sound grasp of economics, excellent analytic skills, and interdisciplinary research abilities.
 The program will help students become elite professionals around the world who take an active role in global governance and who can excel in multiple career paths after graduation, including civil service in government ministries involved with foreign and commerce affairs, research roles at institutes devoted to public policy and foreign affairs, international organizations, and international financial institutions.

 The NexGen Global Forum is a Beijing-based research organization founded by the inaugural cohort of the Johns Hopkins SAIS—Tsinghua University Dual Degree Master’s Program.
 NexGen Global Forum provides a real window into the dynamic nature of this program.
 You can view video testimonials from current students on the NexGen homepage as well as profiles, blog posts, recent and ongoing research projects, and occasional podcast interviews and conversations.